Printing at the University of Saskatchewan

 - Supreme Basics Recycling Program: Just hand any cartridges to the Delivery Driver when he arrives with your next order.

-- USask IT Acquisitions: Just drop off any cartridges to their front desk at Room 38 of the Education building and they will deal with the rest.
+- USask IT Requisitions: Just drop off any cartridges to their front desk at Room 38 of the Education building and they will deal with the rest.